tesschin/tesschin.github.io/index.md

   overlay_filter: 0.2 # same as adding an opacity of 0.5 to a black background
 ---
 ## About Me
 Data Scientist.
 HCI Researcher.
 Very interested in understanding and designing human interactions with artificial intelligence systems.
-Involved in explaining and predicting unknown behaviour through data analysis.
-Worked as a Brand Marketer in Samsung Electronics and as an Senior Account Planner in Innocean Worldwide (Hyundai Motor Company’s global marketing communication enterprise).
+Involved in explaining and predicting human behaviors through data analysis.
+Worked as a Brand Marketer in Samsung Electronics and as a Senior Account Planner in Innocean Worldwide (Hyundai Motor Company’s global marketing communication enterprise).
 Heavy Music Listener.
-Love reading books, swiming and walking.
+Love reading books, swimming, and walking.

 {: style="text-align: justify;"}

 ## Research Interests
 * Human-AI Interaction
+* Natural Language Processing
 * Applied Data Mining
-* Human-Computer Interaction
-* Understanding Human behaviors
+* Computational Social Science
 * Affective Computing
-* Natural Language Processing

 ## News
-### Jan 2021
+### To be updated